 You need to manage your expectations.
 I think a lot of people want to set up their own business because they want the freedom that comes with that.
-It's true that you do get to make your own rules, but there's a lot of hard work and dedication involved too sector.
-There have been many people who have inspired and supported me throughout my entrepreneurial journey and I would like to think that I share as much of my knowledge and experience as I possibly can.
+It's true that you do get to make your own

 The possibilities are endless and the rewards from setting up your own business can be huge.